aondov/VulneLora/README.md

 ## Features
 - **main menu** - user can choose between 3 startup modes:
 1. Interactive mode - user configures the attacks using simple GUI, where specific parameters are set via command "*SET &lt;variable-name&gt; = &lt;value&gt;*"
-2. Simulation mode - user runs the *lora-ap-sim* [1] simulator, which simulates LoRa@FIIT gateway and end devices (for testing purposes)
+2. Simulation mode
+  - user runs the *lora-ap-sim* [1] simulator, which simulates LoRa@FIIT gateway and end devices (for testing purposes)
+  - user can configure the connection arguments, such as RSSI, SNR, frequency, spreading factor, etc.
+  - user can configure a specific IP and port for the LoNES network server
+  - user can configure a number of end nodes to be generated and simulated
+  - user can save/load a running configuration in json format
 3. Command line mode - user configures the attacks using traditional command line arguments and runs the attack as so called "one-liner"
 - **automatized installation** - VulneLora has its own installation script, which installs the VulneLora tool and prepares all necessary requirements to use it properly

 ## TODO
-- code every startup mode and test it
+- [ ] code every startup mode and test it
-- integrate *lora-ap-sim* [1] to VulneLora
+- [x] integrate *lora-ap-sim* [1] to VulneLora
-- implement the attacks on LoRa and LoRa@FIIT, regardless of the startup mode
+- [ ] implement the attacks on LoRa and LoRa@FIIT, regardless of the startup mode
-- create testing scenarios (acceptance tests)
+- [ ] create testing scenarios (acceptance tests)
-- test the attacks, evaluate their results
+- [ ] test the attacks, evaluate their results

 ## Sources
 [1] https://github.com/alexandervalach/lora-ap-sim.git